 Explore how industry-specific diagrams like P&ID and dependency graphs optimize data visualization and process management in sectors like oil and automotive.

-Today’s modern companies providing goods and services in automotive, manufacturing, and gas & oil industries rely primarily on data.
+Companies providing goods and services in automotive, manufacturing, and gas & oil industries rely primarily on data.
 Their proper presentation is supported by up-to-date diagram solutions that best illustrate and moderate information resources.
-Therefore, see examples of custom industry-specific diagrams, built on the latest visual technologies, tailored to your needs to bring you the desired profits.
-Let’s start!
+Therefore, see examples of custom industry-specific diagrams that support error detection, process visualization, and decision-making, driving tangible business value through consulting-led design thinking and innovative AI-based technologies.

-Let’s investigate the commonly used diagrams in the mentioned sectors.
+Let’s investigate the commonly used diagrams in the mentioned sectors, focusing on aligning business objectives and supporting business process services.

 The industry-specific diagram - P&ID - plays the leading role in maintaining and modifying its graphically represented processes.
 For processing the facilities, it’s a graphic representation of: